Trump administration slaps more sanctions on North Korea

-The Trump administration intensified pressure on North Korean leader Kim Jong Un to disband his nuclear weapons program by imposing another round of sanctions -- this time, on a Chinese businessman and several North Korean shipping and trading companies and vessels.
+The Trump administration intensified pressure on North Korean leader Kim Jong Un to disband his nuclear weapons program by imposing another round of sanctions -- this time, on one Chinese businessman and several North Korean shipping and trading companies and vessels.

 "As North Korea continues to threaten international peace and security, we are steadfast in our determination to maximize economic pressure to isolate it from outside sources of trade and revenue while exposing its evasive tactics," said Treasury Secretary Steven Mnuchin in a statement.

-In total, Tuesday's action targets one individual, 13 companies and 20 vessels that engage in trade with North Korea.
-Treasury said a number of persons targeted in the announcement operate in the North Korean transportation industry or import or export goods to North Korea.
+In total, Tuesday's action targets one individual, 13 companies and 20 vessels that have engaged in trade worth hundreds of millions of dollars with North Korea.

+Treasury said a number of persons targeted in the announcement operate in the North Korean transportation industry or import or export goods to the rouge state.
 North Korea is known to employ deceptive shipping practices, including ship-to-ship transfers, according to the Treasury Department.

+Three Chinese trading companies exported roughly $650 million in goods to North Korea and imported more than $100 million.
+The products included notebook computers, coal and iron.

+Another Chinese firm, Dandong Dongyuan Industrial, exported more than $28 million in motor vehicles, electrical machinery and other items associated with nuclear reactors to North Korea over several years.
+Dongyuan has also been associated with front companies for North Korean organizations known to develop weapons of mass destruction.

-The move comes a day after Trump declared he was placing North Korea back on the list of state sponsors of terrorism.
+The latest move comes a day after Trump declared he was placing North Korea back on the list of state sponsors of terrorism.
 President George W. Bush removed the rogue nation from the list in 2008.

 North Korea is now one of only four countries in the world with that label.
 The others include Iran, Sudan and Syria.